WestonVincze/necro-vs-crown/docs/brainstorm.md

   - if outside of range definition, changeTarget

 assign follow target
-- based on the bahavior of the entity, update/assign the moveTarget component
+- based on the behavior of the entity, update/assign the moveTarget component

 FormationSystem